sandesh-30/sandesh-30/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=sandesh-30.sandesh-30)

-### Hi 🙋‍♂️,
+### About Me 🙋‍ :,
-### I'm a machine learning enthusiast from India and interested in the projects in Electrical mobility , Supply chain and logistics , operations research and financial engineering .
+### I'm a machine learning enthusiast from India and interested in the projects in Electrical Mobility , Supply Chain and logistics , operations research and financial engineering .

-#### - 🔭 Loves travelling and watching webseries.
+#### - 🔭 Loves travelling and watching TV shows , webseries , anime.

-#### - 🛸 Into Electrical Mobility and Artificial Intelligence
+#### - 🛸 My areas of interest include Electrical Mobility and Artificial Intelligence
 **Machine Learning, Deep learning , Optimization , Control Systems  😼**